SpineEventEngine/delivery/simple-server/README.md

 `REDIS_HOST` environment variable.
 The latter allows configuring the host where the Redis server should be accessible by the application.
 It is also possible to configure `REDIS_PORT` environment variable which denotes the port on which Redis is accessible.
 The port defaults to `6379`.

+# Inbound message size

+By default, the maximum message size allowed to be received by the server is `4 MiB`.

+This value may be additionally configured by setting the `MAX_INBOUND_MESSAGE_SIZE` environment variable.